 The SI tag will be attached loosely to your wrist at registration.
 This must remain attached all weekend and be cut off you either when you finish or if you retire but only at the Event centre.

 As well as for timing your tag has an important safety role – it’s how we can confirm who is still out on the course.
-Because of this all tags MUST be returned to the event centre by 17:00 on the Sunday before you leave the competition area.
+Because of this all tags MUST be downloaded on Saturday and returned to the event centre by 17:00 on the Sunday before you leave the area.

-Missing tag = Missing team = Search party.
+Missing tag = Missing person = Search party.